 7-Day Weight Loss Eating Plan

-Eating for fat loss doesn’t need to be boring or hard.
-Below you’ll find a simple 7-day eating plan that delivers just 1,500 healthy, nutritious calories each day – perfect for fat loss AND keeping you feeling full and satisfied.
+Eating for weight loss doesn’t need to be boring or hard.
+Below you’ll find a simple 7-day eating plan that delivers just 1,500 healthy, nutritious calories each day – perfect for fat loss and keeping you feeling full and satisfied.

-Note: If you do find yourself feeling peckish, checkout our list of fat burning foods and add them to your diet.
-These nutrient-dense foods will keep your snack-a-tite in check, and your metabolism ticking over without piling on the pounds.
+Note: If you do find yourself feeling peckish, checkout our list of fat burning foods and add them to your diet as and where needed.
+These simple, tasty and nutritious foods will keep your snack-a-tite in check and your metabolism ticking over, without piling on the pounds.

 BREAKFAST: Wholegrain cereal topped with 125ml skim milk, 1/2 cup blueberries and 200g low-fat fruit yogurt